 Praise Be—to being home—to being ever-connected to our Source, and what is pulsing life in our every molecule and cell, and heartbeat and breath . . . and yes!—is the same Light we pass back into when this body’s time on earth is up.
-And while every physical form is impermanent, our very being, our true nature, rests in the eternal—in the one Energy/one Spirit from which and in which everything is forever arising.
+And while every physical form is limited and impermanent, our true nature, our very soul, is infinite and eternal—as we are, in fact, inseparable from the one Energy/one Spirit forever creating, pervading and containing everything and everyone.

 Presenting the Book